thelastoutpostworkshop/ESPConnect/README.md

 - **Serial Monitor tab** – stream UART output, send commands, clear the console, change baud rate, or reset the board right from the browser.
 - **Session Log tab** – chronological ledger of connects, flashes, downloads, and warnings.
 Clear it whenever you want a clean slate.

+## Note on localization
+- ESPConnect currently supports community translations via a DOM-based translation shim.
+This is a low-intrusion solution intended to enable quick language support.
+It is not a full internationalization framework, and UI text changes may require translation updates.
 ## Tips & Troubleshooting
 - If automatic boot entry fails, hold **BOOT**, tap **RESET**, keep holding **BOOT** while clicking **Connect**, then release when you see the ESP-ROM banner.
 - Only one application can use the USB serial bridge at a time.
 Close Arduino IDE, PlatformIO, or other tools before connecting.